tinninj/CS330-Programing-Language-Project/README.md

   console.log(marriedName); // Prints: Null
 ```

 + Symbol: Symbols are always unique and immutable.
-They are used to identify object properties to avoid conflicts with other properties of the object.
+They are used to identify object properties, thus avoiding conflicts with other properties of the object.

 ```
   let aSymbol = ("mysymbol");